 Minister of Music Jim Bennett arrived at St. John’s in September 2017.
 Jim previously served on the staff at St. Paul’s Episcopal Church, Alexandria (Old Town), as Minister of Music.
 Before that, he served as music director at various Methodist churches in the Richmond area and as Music Director for the Annual Conference of the United Methodist Church.
 He currently serves as the Music Director at Richmond Hill, an ecumenical retreat center, and leads the music for their weekly Community Eucharist and monthly contemplative service Praying with the Songs of Taizé.
 Jim works as a free-lance recording artist and soloist and leads the music for Family Camp at Shrine Mont.
 Jim is an accomplished pianist and skilled organist.
 As the child of two Methodist Pastors and active in church music since the age of 6, Jim has deep roots in liturgical music and worship.
 After his years at St Paul’s, he now has a particular fondness for the “Episcopal” branch of the Jesus movement!
 In addition, he brings a breadth of experience with an array of musical styles and traditions, including classical, jazz, rock, spirituals, and contemplative song.
 Jim has a gift for bringing the old and new together in a way that invites congregational participation and joy.
 Jim and his wife, Denise, live in Richmond.
 Denise is a chaplain at The Hermitage and a storyteller.
 They have two wonderful adult sons, Joshua and James.

 The Ven.
 Deacon David Curtis works with the outreach ministry at St. John’s Church and actively participates in the liturgy and life at St. John’s.
 David graduated from The Deacons’ School in January 2016 and was ordained a vocational (or permanent) deacon in April 2016.
 David’s passion for ministry includes those that are in the greatest need and those who live at and near the margins.
 He leads our participation in the monthly Laundry Love ministry and coordinates the monthly First Fruits food collection.
 David spent 25 years working in and on issues related to higher education.
 He now serves as a full time chaplain on the staff at Westminster Canterbury Richmond.
+In 2020, the Diocese of Virginia appointed him to serve as an Archdeacon.

 The Vestry Nine Vestry members serve three-year rotating terms, with four new members elected annually by the congregation at the annual meeting.
 Vestry members join the Rector in planning and overseeing the affairs of the Church; the Rector and the Vestry exercise control over the investments and expenditures of St. John’s Church.